ewowi/StarDocs/docs/StarBase/StandardsAndGuidelines.md

 ## Standards and Guidelines

 * Orthogonality: concepts are independent or irrelevant to eachother.
 Examples:
-    * StarBase has no notion of applications build on top of it e.g. StarLeds
+    * StarBase has no notion of applications build on top of it e.g. StarLight
     * No notion of HTML in c(++) code
     * Effects have no notion of the type of projection or fixture it is applied to
     * Any projection can be applied to any effect in any fixture, 1D to 3D in any combination